turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 require 'notifications/email/purchase_confirmation'
 ```

-Implement PurchaseConfirmation so that the tests pass.
+### Implementing `PuchaseConfirmation`

+With all the wiring in place, open create a `PurchaseConfirmation` that passes all the tests.

+## Building the Signup Confirmation Email

-#### Implementing the signup confirmation email
+Go through the same process for the signup confirmation email:

-The signup email is the same deal.
-Make it work.
+* Write tests to define your expectations
+* Build the email template
+* Implement the model

+This time around, consider definining the expected email in an external text file rather that in the test directly.
+Figure out how to load the body of the file from the test and compare it with the template's output.

-### Listen to Redis
+## Listening to Redis

+Our email system is built, now we need to watch the message channel.

+### A Stub Listener

 Create a new file `lib/listener.rb`: